flokosiol/kirby-redirect/README.md

 If you like, you can copy and paste the blurprint from `site/plugin/redirect/blueprints/redirect.yml` to `site/blueprints/redirect.yml` to adjust the text or add some translations.

-**But please make sure not to change the keys of the fields**
+**But please make sure not to change the keys of the fields.**

 ## Changelog

 ### 0.2

 + check if page exists before redirecting
-+ add possibility to redirect to externall url
++ add possibility to redirect to external url
 + some more documentation (and changelog)

 ### 0.1

-+ check if page exists before redirecting
-+ add possibility to redirect to externall url
-+ some more documentation
++ initial version